thecodearcher/twilio-verify-phone-number-verification/readme.md

 ## Verifying users phone numbers in a Laravel application with Twilio verify

-In this tutorial, we will look at how to verify users phone number using Twilio Verify by building  a simple authentication system in Laravel.
+In this tutorial, we will look at how to verify phone numbers using Twilio Verify by building a simple authentication system in Laravel.

-[Twilio Verify](https://www.twilio.com/verify) makes it easier to verify user’s phone number to ensure it is a valid phone number by sending SMS short code to the number during registration.
-This can help reduce fake accounts and failure rate when sending SMS notifications to users.
+[Twilio Verify](https://www.twilio.com/verify) makes it easier and safer than custom verification systems to verify a user’s phone number.
+It ensures that the phone number is valid by sending an SMS short code to the number during registration.
+This can help reduce the amount of fake accounts created and failure rates when sending SMS notifications to users.

 ## Prerequisite